 Track Sharing In The Netherlands

-The Dutch are also implementing a Karslruhe - style track sharing solution.
-This is on the RijnGouweLijn (RGL) light rail project in South Holland.
+Between 2003 and 2009 the Dutch experimented with a Karslruhe - style track sharing solution.
+This was on the RijnGouweLijn (RGL) light rail project in South Holland.

-Although generally proving popular there has been some adverse comment because unlike the mainline trains the tram-trains do not include provision for first class passengers, and do not have toilets.
-One feature which they offer which was lacking on the mainline trains is the forward view through a window behind the driver's cab.
+Although the tram-trains generally proved popular there was some adverse comment because the tram-trains lacked provision for first class passengers and did not have toilets.- these being standard features on the mainline trains One feature which the tram-trains included that the mainline trains did not was the forward view through a window behind the driver's cab.